-1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Description Loan-to-grant program provides low-/moderate-income property owners assistance with repairs such as electrical upgrades, plumbing upgrades, furnace replacement, water heater replacement, repair or replacement of the sewer/water lines, roof replacement, new soffits, facia, and/or gutters, window replacements, and energy efficiency improvements.
+1 Goal Name Owner Occupied Housing Rehabilitation Program Description plumbing upgrades, furnace replacement, water heater replacement, repair or replacement of the sewer/v Loan-to-grant program provides low-/moderate-income property owners assistance with repairs such as electrical upgrades, plumbing upgrades, furnace replacement, water heater replacement, repair or replacement of the sewer/water lines, roof replacement, new soffits, facia, and/or gutters, window replacements, and energy efficiency improvements.
 Provides persons with disabilities with assistance to make accessibility modifications to owner-occupied or rental units.
 The first \$5,000 in funding is a forgivable loan.
 Amounts over \$5,000 up to a total of \$15,000 are a no-interest repayable loan that is secured by a lien against the property and must be repaid when ownership of the property is transferred for any reason.
-Activities for 2020 will be funded using \$180,000 in carry-over funds the prior year.
-2 Goal Name Public Facilities/Improvements Goal Description Infrastructure improvements in low-/moderate income residential areas within the City that support the sustainability of the neighborhoods and increase resident access.
-2020 funds will be used to install sidewalks on Twombly Road.
-3 Goal Name Demolition Goal Description Funding to demolish condemned structures in residential areas to increase neighborhood safety and remove spot areas of blight.
-2020 funds will be used to demolish one condemned structure in the Annie Glidden North Neighborhood.
+Activities for 2020 will be funded using \$150,000 in CDBG carry-over funds from the prior year and \$50,000 in TIF Funds.